-People always ask us “when is the best time to come to the wine country” (in Europe where we work) and the answer we always give is: May or June for good weather and less crowds and of course September and October during the harvest time.
-Often however, those months might not correspond to the vacation time available to you!
+People always ask us “when is the best time to come to the wine country?” and the answer we always give is May or June for good weather and fewer crowds and of course September and October during the harvest time.
+Often, however, those months might not correspond to the vacation time available to you!

 Not to worry, here is a list of suggestions of great regions to visit month by month, to give you inspiration when planning your wine tour in Europe:

 Enjoy the ski slopes of Etna one day and the beach the next!
 Sicily is a great destination in winter and offers varied landscapes, stunning wines (we love Donnafugata, Planeta, Tasca d´Almerita and more) and a fascinating architectural mix from Moorish to Norman, medieval to Spanish.
 Visit Taormina, Etna wine country, Siracusa, Ragusa, Cerasuolo di Vittoria wine country, Marsala wine country, the salt mounds near Trapani and the unique city of Palermo.

 We´ve mentioned Alentejo before, as being a good option for a winter wine tour and say it again!
 While temperatures can certainly be crisp and bracingly cold, the sun is almost always shining in the Alentejo in winter, the rich red wines will warm you up and there are virtually no crowds.
 The landscapes are monumental, with noble cork forests, Arabic castles and vast vineyard-covered hills punctuated by white and yellow Quintas.
 Stay at the fabulous Convento do Espinheiro near Évora and spend a few days relaxing in this simply delightful, unspoiled wine region.